CodeStory/code-story-fight/README.md

-This is the preparation project for CodeStory session that will take place at Devoxx World on November 14th&15th.
+This is the project coded live at Devoxx World on November 14th&15th.